Catallactic/catallactic-site/docs/whitepaper.md

 ## Abstract
 ---

-The following whitepaper proposes a novel kind of token, CryptoCommodity (CC hereinafter).
+The following whitepaper proposes a novel kind of token, CryptoCommodity.
 CryptoCommodity tokens are representative money in electronic form that represent the intrinsic value of an underlying asset.
 They do not provide a measure of this intrinsic value.
 Instead, CryptoCommodity tokens expose the intrinsic value to the consumer and rely on a built-in price formation mechanism to capture the marginal utility of the asset.
 Currencies forming their own prices deliver the true foundation for a decentralization in value, as a core principle in the blockchain industry.
 Additionally, forming its own prices is an empowering factor for the real economy.
 Once the intrinsic value is captured CryptoCommodity tokens include a stabilization mechanism in order to function as a cryptocurrency and deliver currency-related features.

 This work describes what CryptoCommodities are and how they work, what their stages are, the utilities, requirements, challenges, distribution mechanisms and opportunities they provide for issuers, adopters and society as a whole.